 All disability documentation and information is confidential between the student and Disability Services staff but may be disclosed on need-to-know emergency circumstances.

-The primary form of service delivery will be Accommodation Letters, which will describe recommended accommodations.
-The student is responsible for requesting services and delivering an Accommodation Letter to each faculty member the student is taking a class with each semester.
+The primary form of service delivery will be Accommodation Letters to the faculty member and student which will describe recommended accommodations.
+The student is responsible for requesting services each semester.

-Instructors do not supply accommodations to a student who has not followed the procedures of self-identifying, providing appropriate documentation, and providing an Accommodation Letter from the ADA/DS office.
+Instructors do not provide accommodations to a student who has not followed the procedures of self-identifying, providing appropriate documentation, and providing an Accommodation Letter from the DS office.